 How to Apply to the Rebecca James Baker Award

-Graduate level students and new investigators who are within three years of having completed their degree are invited to apply.
-All applicants must be first authors on a submitted abstract for the ISEE annual conference.
-The applicant should submit the abstract and statement.
+Any new investigator who meets the eligibility criteria can self-nominate.
+The applicant should send their submitted abstract, statement of challenges, brief biography and photo.
 Letters of recommendation should be sent directly to the secretariat by the letter writers.
 A committee of four to seven will evaluate the applications and choose the winner.

 The deadline for submitting nominations for the 2018 Rebecca James Baker Award is Friday, April 27, 2018